 Jonathan D'Errico practices out of the firm's New York office and prosecutes securities fraud, corporate governance, and shareholder rights litigation on behalf of the firm's institutional investor clients.

 Jonathan graduated magna cum laude from Fordham University School of Law, where he was an articles and notes editor on the editorial board of the Fordham Law Review and an associate editor of the Dispute Resolution Society.
-While attending law school, Jonathan was a judicial extern to the Honorable Loretta A. Preska of the U.S. District Court for the Southern District of New York, and also authored articles focused on the intersection of executive power and procedural due process published in the Fordham Law Review and Fordham International Law Journal, among others.
+While attending law school, Jonathan was a judicial extern to the Honorable Loretta A. Preska of the U.S. District Court for the Southern District of New York.
+Jonathan also authored articles focused on the intersection of executive power and procedural due process for the Fordham Law Review and Fordham International Law Journal, among others.
 Upon graduation, Jonathan was inducted into the Order of the Coif and received the Archibald R. Murray Public Service Award.
 Jonathan received his B.M. in music business from New York University and has previously worked in copyright and licensing at independent and major record labels.